Trainable Dynamic Mask Sparse Attention: Abstract

 \section{Abstract}

-In large language models, the demand for modeling long contexts is constantly increasing, but the quadratic complexity of the standard self-attention mechanism often becomes a bottleneck.
-Although existing sparse attention mechanisms have improved efficiency, they may still encounter issues such as static patterns or information loss.
-We introduce a trainable dynamic mask sparse attention mechanism, Dynamic Mask Attention, which effectively utilizes content-aware and position-aware sparsity.
-DMA achieves this through two key innovations: First, it dynamically generates content-aware sparse masks from value representations, enabling the model to identify and focus on critical information adaptively.
-Second, it implements position-aware sparse attention computation that effectively skips unnecessary calculation regions.
-This dual-sparsity design allows the model to significantly reduce the computational complexity of important information while retaining complete information, achieving an excellent balance between information fidelity and computational efficiency.
-We have verified the performance of DMA through comprehensive experiments.
-Comparative studies show that DMA outperforms multi-head attention, sliding window attention, multi-head latent attention, and native sparse attention in terms of perplexity under Chinchilla Scaling Law settings.
-Moreover, in challenging multi-query associative recall tasks, DMA also demonstrates superior performance and efficiency compared to these methods.
-Crucially, in the evaluation of a 1.7B parameter model, DMA significantly outperforms multi-head attention in both standard benchmark performance and the challenging needle-in-a-haystack task.
-These experimental results highlight its capability to balance model efficiency and long-context modeling ability effectively.
-Our computational kernel code is currently open-sourced at \url{https://github.com/SmallDoges/flash-dmattn}, facilitating further research and applications in the community.
+The increasing demand for long-context modeling in large language models (LLMs) is bottlenecked by the quadratic complexity of the standard self-attention mechanism.
+The community has proposed sparse attention to mitigate this issue.
+However, position-aware sparse attention methods rely on static sparse structures that lack adaptability to diverse query contexts, while content-aware sparse attention methods depend on heuristic key-value selection, hindering full differentiability.
+We introduce a trainable dynamic mask sparse attention mechanism, a method that merges the advantages of both position-aware and content-aware approaches.
+Dynamic Mask Attention (DMA) achieves this through three key innovations: First, it leverages value vector representations to generate content-aware dynamic masks, enabling the model to adaptively identify and attend to critical information.
+Second, it computes position-aware sparse weights in a hardware-friendly manner, efficiently skipping unnecessary computational regions.
+Finally, we demonstrate that the introduced dynamic mask and sparse weights do not obstruct gradients, supporting end-to-end training.
+We have validated the performance of DMA through comprehensive experiments.
+A large body of experimental evidence shows that DMA consistently holds a Pareto advantage over state-of-the-art sparse attention baselines in tasks including scaling laws, multi-query associative recall, standard benchmarks, and needle in a haystack tests, while also delivering up to a 10x overall speedup.
+These results highlight its ability to effectively balance model efficiency with long-context modeling capabilities.
+Our computational kernel code is now open-source at \url{https://github.com/flash-algo/flash-sparse-attention} to encourage further research and application by the community.